John Doe (musician): Music

 Doe took part in Todd Haynes's 2007 movie I'm Not There, recording two Bob Dylan covers, "Pressing On" and "I Dreamed I Saw St. Augustine".
 Both recordings were included on the film's soundtrack, and the former was prominently featured in the film, with Christian Bale (as Pastor John Rollins) lip-synching Doe's vocals.
 Doe recorded the song "Unforgiven" in 2007 with Aimee Mann on A Year in the Wilderness, an album which also featured Kathleen Edwards, Jill Sobule, Dan Auerbach.
 He then joined with Eddie Vedder on a mix of the song "Golden State" in 2008.
 "The Meanest Man in the World" by Doe was featured in Season 4 of the television series Friday Night Lights and included on the second soundtrack album.
 Country Club (2009), featuring Canadian indie rock band The Sadies, covered country classics along with original songs.

 Doe contributed a cover of "Peggy Sue Got Married" to the 2011 tribute album Rave on Buddy Holly.

 His latest solo record, The Westerner, was released in 2016.
 Doe said that it was made in the Arizona desert, and that the genre of the music is psychedelic soul.

+In November 2018, Org Music released Lucky Wheel, a split 12-inch 45 rpm EP by Doe and Micah Nelson (as "Particle Kid").
+Credited to "Kid Doe," the release features the two musicians covering one of each other's songs, with Doe performing Nelson's "Wheels" and Nelson performing Doe's "Lucky Penny."
+The EP also includes Doe's cover of "Hello Stranger" (The Carter Family) and Nelson's cover of "Captain Kidd" (Michael Hurley).
+Lucky Wheel was issued as a Record Store Day exclusive for Small Business Saturday.
+The Vinyl District rated the EP "A–".